Security-Card-Game/securityDeckGame/README.md

 # Contributing
 This idea sounds good to you and you'd like to chime in?
 You're welcome to support us by joining as contributor, providing feedback, become a playtester and more!
 Feel free to reach out to us directly.

+# License

+This work is licensed under CC-BY-SA 4.0.
+You can find an explanation [here](https://creativecommons.org/licenses/by-sa/4.0/deed.en).